fullymiddleaged/hearmama-privacy/index.md

 ## 8. Children's privacy

-Womb Tones is designed to be played **for** babies by adult parents and caregivers.
+HearMama is designed to be played **for** babies by adult parents and caregivers.
 The app is **not directed at, or marketed to, children under 13** as a user.
 We do not knowingly collect any data from children.